syukranDev/syukranDev/README.md

 - https://trackwallet-me.vercel.app (hiatus in dev)
 - https://crud-infinite-scroll.vercel.app

-_Some apps might break due to an inactive database set by the hosting provider during periods of idleness._
+_Some apps might break due to an inactive database set by the hosting provider during periods of idleness.
+Kindly head to its repository to test locally._

 <!--